 Through our engaging and interactive educational programs, students of all ages can come away with a meaningful experience that connects them to the history and living culture of the Ute people.

-Standards: All of our school programs align with Colorado Academic Standards.
-Please ask for a list of standards addressed by our school tours.
-Email firstname.lastname@example.org.
+All of our school programs align with Colorado Academic Standards.
+Please ask for a list of standards addressed by our school tours by emailing Kellie Carroll at firstname.lastname@example.org.
 We also provide follow-up activities to continue your learning experience beyond the museum.

 Price varies depending on the selected tour.
 One adult chaperone receives free admission per 10 students on all our tours.
 Additional adults are $3 each.
 Title I schools qualify for admissions and transportation discounts, including the History Colorado Bus fund.
 Learn more about the bus fund here.

 - Museum Tour: A guided museum tour or scavenger hunt through the museum sharing the heritage of the Nuuche (Ute) people and their continuing legacy.

 1 hour, grade K-Adult, $3 per student

 - Nuuche (Ute) Arts & Culture: Students will make a colorful beaded bracelet using a beading loom and learn what materials were used by the Nuchuu (Ute) people before glass beads.
 The program includes a scavenger hunt through the museum that explores the history and culture of the Nuuche (Ute) people.

 2 hours, grade 4-12, $7 per student

 - Jr. Archaeologist - Site Exploration: In this program, students will look at the “history written on the land” through the voices of the Nuchuu (Ute) people of Colorado and the interpretation of archaeologists.
 They will have the opportunity to analyze a mock archaeological site and learn the importance of heritage conservation.
 The tour includes a scavenger hunt through the museum.